 Omar is Runnymede's Director.
 Prior to this he was Runnymede's Head of Policy and led the financial inclusion programme.
-Omar sits on the Department for Work and Pensions' Ethnic Minority Advisory Group.
-He is also a 2012 Clore Social Leadership Fellow.
+Omar sits on the Department for Work and Pensions' Ethnic Minority Employment Stakeholder Group and is a 2012 Clore Social Leadership Fellow.

 Omar has also published many articles and reports on political theory and British political history for Runnymede over the past eight years and has spoken on topics including multiculturalism, integration, socio-economic disadvantage, and positive action.
 These include giving evidence to the United Nations in Geneva, the European Parliament in Strasbourg, on Capitol Hill in Washington DC, academic conferences in Manchester, Oxford, Paris, and Warsaw, the CRE Race Convention, the Lithuanian Centre for Human Rights, a Treasury/DFID conference on remittances, St George’s House (Windsor Castle), Wilton Park, and many other engagements in the UK and Europe.